6 Places to Watch Tango in Buenos Aires (and Learn From the Pros)

 6. Tango Dance Halls

-At tango salons—known as a milonga or salón de baile—the dancing is a little more subdued than at a show palace but no less haunting or beautiful.
-You’ll see packed dance floors with people of every age and background.
+Of course, you’ll want to know where to dance tango in Buenos Aires.
+To mingle with the locals, head to a tango salon, also known as a milonga or salón de baile.
+The dancing here is a little more subdued than at a show palace but no less haunting or beautiful.
+Tango dance halls in Buenos Aires are typically packed with people of every age and background.
 You’ll find, truly, a dance of the people.
 You’ll also notice that, if you observe basic etiquette (like dressing at least semi-smartly), you’ll be very welcome here.

 P.S.
 Note that Argentina’s next biggest cities—Rosario and Córdoba—are also home to excellent milongas (tango dance halls).